 That analytics foundation will also help you improve in each of those three areas.

-You have to be proactive to have some knowledge of where those leads are coming from.
+When measuring your marketing results, you have to be proactive to have some knowledge of where those leads are coming from.
 Why does a tactic work, and why does another channel not work?
 What adjustments do you make on the input, and how do you measure the performance?

 If you are like most companies, you have had to cut back on staffing and find ways to do more with less.
 Much like the operational side of manufacturing, there are efficiencies in automation for marketing as well.
 Marketing technology can: